Fabius Mieses: Work

-In 1846, Mieses' German essay "Gegenwart und Vergangeuheit im Judenthume" appeared serially in Fürst's periodical Der Orient.
+In 1846, Mieses' German essay "Gegenwart und Vergangenheit im Judenthume" appeared serially in Fürst's periodical Der Orient.
 Later, between 1868 and 1871, he devoted a series of articles to the question of religious reform in the journals Ha-Maggid and Ha-Melitz, which were later published as the collection Hegyoni ha-tzofe.
-One article, Milḥemet ha-dat, presented a exposition of the thought processes leading to the German-Jewish Reform movement.
+One article, Milḥemet ha-dat, presented an exposition of the thought processes leading to the German-Jewish Reform movement.

 In 1878, Mieses published a didactic poem entitled Ha-emunah veha-tevunah (previously printed in Ha-Maggid), treating of Darwinism and its opponents.
 By this production, he gained for himself a prominent and lasting place among Hebrew poets.
 His most celebrated work was Korot ha-filosofyah ha-ḥadashah (first volume, Leipzig, 1887), a history of modern philosophy from Kant to Hegel.
 Since this work was the first treatise in Hebrew on modern philosophy, the author often had to create new terms and names for philosophical concepts.
 A second and third volume of the work remained in manuscript.
 According to Eliezer Goldman, the treatise likely influenced the philosophical views of Abraham Isaac Kook.

-Other works by Mieses include Ha-kabbala veha-ḥasidut (Breslau, 1866; Odessa, 1871); Shirim (Krakow, 1891), a collection of miscellaneous poems; and Die Bibel der Vernunft (Leipzig, 1895).
+Other works by Mieses include Ha-kabbala veha-ḥasidut (Breslau, 1866; Odesa, 1871); Shirim (Kraków, 1891), a collection of miscellaneous poems; and Die Bibel der Vernunft (Leipzig, 1895).